dustinpfister/blog_posts/_posts/threejs-cylinder-geometry.md

 ### Source code is on Github

 The source code examples that I am writing about here can also be found in [my test threejs repository on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-cylinder-geometry).
+This is also where I place the source code examples for my [many other blog posts on threejs](/categories/three-js/).

 ### Version numbers matter